 2. Swallowing Chlorine in Pool Water

-Chlorine is a powder, liquid, or solid that reacts with water and turns into gas.
+Chlorine is a powder, liquid, or solid that reacts with water and turns into a gas.
 It also happens when someone swallows chlorine in a pool.

 As Healthline explains, chlorine will react with the water in your digestive tract just as it does with the water in the swimming pool.
-Chemically, when chlorine turns into a gas it forms both hydrochloric acid and hydrochlorous acid.
+Chemically, when chlorine turns into a gas it forms both hydrochloric acid and hypochlorous acid.
 Both are toxic to humans.

 This means that swimmers who are exposed to chlorine in its solid powder form at the pool and swallow it are vulnerable to serious injury.
-Swimmers that swallow water with excessive amounts of chlorine gas in it are also at a high risk of bodily injury form chlorine poisoning.
+Swimmers that swallow water with excessive amounts of chlorine gas in it are also at a high risk of bodily injury from chlorine poisoning.

 Symptoms of Swimming Pool Chlorine Poisoning

 According to the CDC, symptoms of chlorine poisoning from a hotel swimming pool can include: